quartiq/thermostat/README.md

 | `save`                           | Save configuration to EEPROM                        |
 | `reset`                          | Reset the device                                    |
 | `ipv4 <X.X.X.X>`                 | Configure IPv4 address                              |

+## USB

+The firmware includes experimental support for acting as a USB-Serial peripheral.
+Debug logging will be sent there by default (unless build with logging via semihosting.)

+**Caveat:** This logging does not flush its output.
+Doing so would hang indefinitely if the output is not read by the USB host.
+Therefore output will be truncated once buffers are full.